Thoughts and Encouragements for Wounded Helpers

 By the way, it is good to let that metaphor of the three 'positions' be what it is, a metaphor, and not to elevate the possible positions or drives to 'ways of being', '(partial) personalities' or anything like that.
 The child we once were is not 'in' us any longer, as an 'Inner Child'; there are only memories of past experiences, thought patterns, expressions and feelings from our childhood that are sometimes easily called to the surface by association from something happening in the present, and these memories can then influence our speaking, thinking, feeling and behaving (if we allow it to do so, that is).

-An important aspect of the G-F positions that I added here is what
+An important aspect of the G-F positions that I added here

-than most of us think.
+profound than most of us think.

 In God's presence we may confess these tendencies and their sour fruit,